Better practices for emails

 - Stay focused

-Be deliberate—the shape of your content alongside images guides your reader visually.
-This should almost always lead them down the page toward a call to action.
+Be deliberate.
+The shape of your content and images visually guide your reader.
+Both should almost always lead them down the page toward a call to action.

 Calls to action

-- Primary: Focus your readers on a single, clear action (if you have more to say, use the page you are driving them to continue the story)
+- Primary: Focus on a single, clear action (if you have more to say, continue the story on the page you’re driving them to)

-- General links: If you use these, leverage the design to downplay them
+- General links: If you add these, use design to downplay them, and make sure they’re accessible

 Here are some acceptable sign-offs: